Dobrynskoye

 Dobrynskoye was a military air base in Vladimir Oblast, Russia.
 It is located near Dobrynskoye, 16 km north-east of Vladimir.
-Dobrynskoye was an airfield of the Soviet Air Force housing fighter aircraft which appeared on aeronautical charts in the 1970s and 1980s.
+Dobrynskoye was an airfield of the Soviet Air Defence Forces housing fighter aircraft which appeared on aeronautical charts in the 1970s and 1980s.
+It housed the 145th (until 1964) and 157th Guards Fighter Aviation Regiments (until 1970).
+Then, later the 288th independent Helicopter Regiment of the Moscow Military District was at the base December 1976 - April 1978, and then the 361st Independent Helicopter Regiment from 1984 to 2007.
+In 1989 the regiment came under the control of the 344th Centre for Combat Employment and Retraining at Torzhok.
+In 2002 it was reduced to a squadron.

 By the 1990s the airfield disappeared from the charts, and is now believed to be inactive and abandoned.